backupolator/backupolator/README.md

-# backupolator
+# Backupolator
-backupolator plugin for full backup wordpress
+This is a powerful WordPress plugin for backing up files and databases in your WordPress

+Thank you for your choice